-This year, why not take a chance and serve something completely unique?
-These old fashioned treats are delicious and totally tempting, yet they are wonderfully wholesome too.
+This year, why not take a chance and serve something unique?
+These old fashioned treats are delicious and tempting to the taste, yet they are wonderfully wholesome too.
 Your guests will love eating them.

-Mom often used these old fashioned Christmas appetizer recipes to make party treats over the years, and she always received compliments for the food.
-Let your guests experience a traditional Christmas get-together with festive food and fun.
+Mom often used these Christmas party appetizer recipes over the years, and she always received compliments for the food.
+Let your guests experience an old fashioned Christmas get-together with festive food and fun.

 As the old rhyme says: